 What is the food like?

 Greek food is considered some of the best in the world.
-It is fresh, delicious, and nutritious and is a major reason why Greeks are some of the oldest people in the world.
+It is fresh, delicious, and nutritious, and is a major reason why Greeks are among the oldest people in the world.

-A lot of seafood is consumed on the islands and coastal mainland but this is often for tourists’ benefit too.
+A lot of seafood is consumed on the islands and the coastal mainland, but this is often for tourists’ benefit too.
 Food of note that Greece excels in is Feta cheese, Olive Oil, and Honey.

 Can I drink the water?

-In Mainland towns and cities like Athens and Thessaloniki, the water is safe and good quality.
-In smaller islands and those without a natural water source, like Santorini, the water is often from a desalination plant or is bought in in bottles and tanks.
-It won’t kill you but doesn’t taste the best.
-Try and use a reusable water bottle and refill it regularly.
+In Mainland towns and cities like Athens and Thessaloniki, the water is safe and of good quality.
+On smaller islands and those without a natural water source, like Santorini, water is often from a desalination plant or bought in bottles and tanks.
+It won’t kill you, but it doesn’t taste the best.
+Try using a reusable water bottle and refilling it regularly.

 Are they ok with allergies and fussy eaters?